-- 1. Fvacuate
+- 1. Evacuate

 - a.
 Have an escape route and plan in mind

-- 2. Keep your hands in plain sight
+- b.
+Keep your hands in plain sight

-Hide out
+- 2. Hide out

 - a.
-Hide in an area out of the shooter's view - b.
+Hide in an area out of the shooter's view

+- b.
 Lock the doors-most classrooms and lecture halls can be locked.
-All offices and residence hall rooms can be locked. - 3.
+All offices and residence hall rooms can be locked.

+- c.
 Blockade doors

-Fight back
+- 3. Fight back

 - a.
-As a last resort and only when your life is in danger - b.
+As a last resort and only when your life is in danger

+- b.
 Attempt to incapacitate the shooter